asaparov/core/README.md

 Documentation and code examples are available at <http://asaparov.org/docs/core>.
+The repository is located at <https://github.com/asaparov/core>.

 This repository is a small collection of general-purpose data structures and algorithms.
 Originally, I developed this library to explore and tinker with different programming paradigms and design patterns.
 Since then, the code has evolved into a collection of generic data structures, using [templates](http://en.cppreference.com/w/cpp/language/templates) for polymorphism.